-|Palatino Linotype, Book Antiqua3||Palatino|
+|Palatino Linotype, Book Antiqua||Palatino|

 |Times New Roman||Times New Roman, Times|

-|Trebuchet MS1||Trebuchet MS|
+|Trebuchet MS||Trebuchet MS|

-|Wingdings2 (Wingdings)||Zapf Dingbats2 (Zapf Dingbats)|
+|Wingdings (Wingdings)||Zapf Dingbats (Zapf Dingbats)|

-|MS Sans Serif4||Geneva|
+|MS Sans Serif||Geneva|

-Fonts can be applied to an email in either the head style or the in-line CSS.
+|Although 18 fonts may seem limiting, there are ways to bring in custom fonts and set fallbacks to ensure your message is branded properly.
+Fonts can be applied to an email in either the head style or the inline CSS.
 Style placed in the head can be applied to specific classes and IDs.
 When those IDs and classes are referenced in the email body, that style is rendered.
-In-line CSS is placed directly into the HTML element containing the text that should display in that style.|
+Inline CSS is placed directly into the HTML element containing the text that should display in that style.|

 <style> in <head>